Hi, I’m Chris Mercer, a former Royal Air Force Photographer, Crime Scene Investigator, and IT Teacher

 I started my working career when I left school as a junior gardener at a local hospital.
 This was only a temporary job while I awaited my joining papers from the Royal Air Force (1971 – 1986) as a Photographer.

 I’ve had some great postings at various national and international RAF bases including the famous RAF Biggin Hill where I produced some large photographic displays for major attractions.
-In 1980 I received a Commendation for Meritorious Service.
+In 1980, I received an Air Officer Commanding Commendation for Meritorious Service.

 After about 12 months, I returned to Kent Police as a Forensic Intelligence Officer researching DNA and fingerprint identifications of suspects and giving presentations and training to police officers on forensic awareness.
 The funding ran out of this role, so, still with Kent police I became a Force Intelligence Bureau Operator interrogating the many computer systems within the Kent police including inputting data onto the Police National Computer, the shift work was taking its toll on my health so decided to look for another career.

 A week after my mother died, (2006) I joined a social housing organization – AmicusHorizon Group as an IT Trainer where I was employed in training staff members within the group in the Core Business applications, producing Lesson Plans, User Guides / Manuals and E-Learning Packages.
 As part of ‘my’ training, I completed the Certificate In Teaching In The Lifelong Learning Sector course (CTTLS).

 Since April 2015 I have been Retired working for myself and keeping busy with Web page design and Cine/video to DVD transfer.

 When not ‘working’ I enjoy Pétanque, recording local peoples memories Village Memories , genealogy, reading, local history, walking, travelling and real ale (brewing and drinking).
 Oh!!! and photography.